gravitational/teleport/rfd/0080-hardware-key-support.md

 ##### PIN requirement

 If a user has private key policy `hardware_key_pin` or `hardware_key_touch_and_pin`, then Teleport client requests will require pin.
-This will be handled by a standard IO prompt.
+This will be handled by a password style prompt.

 ```bash
 > tsh login --user=dev